How a Dutch blueberry pilot proves that agri-PV can protect crops, save water and generate clean energy

 🌡 Microclimate Regulation under Agrivoltaics

-Numerous agrivoltaic projects and research studies across different crops and climates report the following trends in microclimate and crop protection:
+Many agrivoltaic projects and research studies on various crops and climates show these trends in microclimate and crop protection:

 The solar canopy reduced heat peaks by up to 10 °C, creating a stable and cooler microclimate.